abissgr/calipso-hub/README.md

     - [calipso-hub-webapp]: deployable web application (WAR)

-## Front-end Client
+## Webapp

-TThe browser client provides a UI to interact with RESTful services using JSON(P) over HTTP

-### Available APIs

-The calipso-hub-webapp module provides components like models, views, controllers and UI elements based on [Backbone], [Marionette] and [Bootstrap].
+TThe browser client in the calipso-hub-webapp module provides WAR that serves a single-page application as the UI to interact with RESTful services using JSON(P) over HTTP.
+The  module provides components like models, views, controllers and UI elements based on [Backbone], [Marionette] and [Bootstrap].
 Dependencies are managed using [RequireJS].
-The code is available in the folders under src/main/webapp.
+The code is available in the folders under calipso-hub-webapp/src/main/webapp.

+## Quick tutorial: CRUD and Search for an Entity Model

+This guide will help you create RESTful services and the UI to provide CRUD and Search functionality for an entity model representing a business role and named <code>Role</code>.

-## Service Back-end
+## Back-end

-### Create a RESTful service

-1) Create a domain/entity class, something like:
+1) Create a domain/entity class, something like (Replace:

     https://github.com/abissgr/calipso-hub/blob/master/calipso-hub-framework/src/main/java/gr/abiss/calipso/model/Role.java